 Hugh D’Andrade is famously indiscriminate about the uses of his art.
 It has appeared on book covers, magazine spreads, rock posters, Burning Man paraphernalia, board games, as well as the occasional t-shirt and skateboard.
 His greatest ambition in life is to project his mental images into the minds of innocent people everywhere.

-Charles Glaubitz is a native of Tijuana, born in 1973 to a Mexican mother and an American father who was a karate champion with German roots.
-He grew up in Rosarito Beach looking and surfing the beautiful pacific ocean as well as break dancing, bmx, freestyling, skateboarding and reading American super heroes comic books.
+Charles Glaubitz is a native of Tijuana, born in 1973 to a Mexican mother who was a pharmacist and an American father who was a karate champion with German roots.
+He grew up in Rosarito Beach looking at and surfing the beautiful Pacific Ocean as well as break dancing, playing video games, BMX, freestyling, skateboarding and reading American super heroes comic books.
 He lives in Playas de Tijuana.

-He received his BFA at the California College of the Arts in San Francisco in 2001, and has exhibited in the Mexico, United States, Madrid Spain, Paris France, Hamburg Germany, Strange New World: Art And Design from Tijuana at the Museum of Contemporary Art in San Diego, Museo Carrillo Gil Mexico City, Museo Zapopan Jalisco, Oceanside Museum of Art, El Cubo Museum of Art Tijuana, Mexico.
+He received his BFA at the California College of the Arts in San Francisco in 2001, and has exhibited in Mexico, United States, Madrid Spain, Paris France, Hamburg Germany, Strange New World: Art And Design from Tijuana at the Museum of Contemporary Art in San Diego, Museo Carrillo Gil Mexico City, Museo Zapopan Jalisco, Oceanside Museum of Art, El Cubo Museum of Art Tijuana, Mexico.
 His personal work is in the collection of the George Lucas Museum of Narrative Art.